Are Blade Helicopters A Good Choice To Start With?

 It's possible for example for people to start with any of Blade's (or any other brand for that matter) more advanced collective pitch RC helicopters if they do their research and know what to expect.

 You can for example setup any collective pitch helicopter to be very tame and as you progress, change the setup to allow more aggressive flying.
-This takes a good deal of understanding at first to do properly; but for someone who knows they have the correct mindset (I was borderline obsessed when I got into the hobby for example), and wants to start with a more advanced model, it's certainly very doable.
+This takes a good deal of understanding at first to do properly; but for someone who knows they have the correct mindset (I was borderline obsessed when I got into the hobby for example), and wants to start with a more advanced model, it's certainly doable.
+If you're learning from an instructor - absolutely doable.

 In short, take these Blade experience categories as guidelines only - focus more on the sizes, prices, and the features they offer.

-Blade helicopters also use the standardized RC Helicopter sizing method of using main blade length.
-For example, the Blade Fusion 360 uses 350mm long rotor blades.
+Blade helicopters also use the standardized RC Helicopter sizing method of main blade length.
+For example, the Blade Fusion 360 is swinging 360mm long rotor blades.

 On that note, let's look at all the models Blade offer in each of the 3 experience level categories.
 I have links to to their RTF & BNF versions so you can check them out in more detail if you wish.

-Larger than a micro-class machine, the sub-micro Blade 120 S2 is great for outdoor flight in low wind, yet is still small enough to fly in larger indoor spaces.
+Larger than the 90FP micro-class machine, the sub-micro Blade 120 S2 is great for outdoor flight in low wind, yet is still small enough to fly in larger indoor spaces.

 Built off the proven duable design of the original Blade 120SR & S with updated flight characteristics and integrated telemetry, the 120 S2 is a great way to graduate from coaxial helis & quadcopters to a single-rotor machine.